ThibautCharre/Default_Companies/README.md

 ## Description
 The project aims at detecting companies that are most likely to default.
 Machine learning algorithms are imported and predictive scores are calculated and compared to select the most efficient and reliable model.
-The original dataset consists of financial variables issued from financial reports of companies and a labeled variable (X_65) indicating the default event (1) or the non-default (0) of a company.
+The original dataset consists of financial variables issued from companies' financial reports and a labeled variable (X_65) indicating historical default (1) or the non-default events (0) of companies.

+The algorithm delivered imports the original dataset, cleans it and displays a ML algorithms scores such as precision, recall and F1-score.
+Hypertuning of selected algorithm parameters is made in a Jupyter notebook located in the folder "/notebooks" while variables shap values are described in another Jupyter notebook still located in the same folder.

 ## Todo :
 - Poetry: done
-- Pre-commit
+- Pre-commit: done
 - Pytest: done